aturner-epcc/uknss-benchmark-ior_mdtest/README.mdtest.N10.md

 system that is considered an earlier generation of the proposed system.

-The Offeror shall run both of the following tests for each of the listed levels of concurrency, except the single process test which shall be a single directory test.
+The Offeror shall run both of the following tests for each of the listed levels of concurrency.

-* creating, statting, and removing at least 1,048,576 files in a single directory
+## 1. create, stat, and remove at least 1,048,576 files in a single directory
+    a) a single MPI process (perform a separate test for CPU and for GPU)
+    b) the optimal number of MPI processes on a single compute node (perform a separate test for CPU and for GPU)
+    c) the minimal number of MPI processes on multiple compute nodes that achieves the peak results for the proposed system
+    d) the maximum possible MPI-level concurrency on the proposed system.
+This could mean
+   * using one MPI process per CPU/GPU core across the entire system
+   * using the maximum number of MPI processes possible if one MPI process per core will not be possible on the proposed architecture

-* creating, statting, and removing at least 1,048,576 files in separate directories (one directory per MPI process)
+* create, stat, and remove at least 1,048,576 files in separate directories (one directory per MPI process)

 Tests must be run at the following levels of concurrency: